upkie/upkie/README.md

 }
 ```

-Don't forget to add yourself to the BibTeX above and to `CITATION.cff` if you contribute to this repository.
+Don't forget to add yourself to the BibTeX above and to `CITATION.cff` if you contribute to the project.

 ## See also